 General information about I2C and interrupts

-An event on the I2C bus always causes an interrupt, which interrupts the regular flow of your microcontroller.
-The program execution therefore briefly jumps from the regular program flow into the interrupt routine.
-However, you should keep your stay there as short as possible.
-That’s why it is “common practice” to set a “flag” within the interrupt routine.
-This “flag” is actually just a Boolean variable that is set to “true”.
-Back in the main program flow of your microcontroller, you can now regularly check whether this variable is set.
+An event on the I2C bus always calls an interrupt, which interrupts the regular sequence of your microcontroller.
+So the program execution jumps briefly from the regular program to the interrupt routine.
+But you should keep the stay in this routine as short as possible.
+Therefore it is "common practice" to set a "flag" within the interrupt routine.
+This "flag" is actually just a boolean variable, which is set to "true" there.
+Back in the main program flow of your microcontroller you can now regularly check if this variable is set.

 If yes, you can now read out the received data or commands and react accordingly.